ricokahler/next-data-hooks/README.md

 ## Why?

 Writing one large query per page doesn't organize well.
-Asynchronous data fetching frameworks like apollo, relay, and react-query already allow you to write the queries closer to the component, why can't static query be written closer to the component too?
+Asynchronous data fetching frameworks like apollo, relay, and react-query already allow you to write the queries closer to the component.

+Why can't static data queries be written closer to the component too?

-`next-data-hooks` is a small lib that lets you write React hooks for static data queries in next.js by lifting static props to React Context.
+`next-data-hooks` is a small and simple lib that lets you write React hooks for static data queries in next.js by lifting static props to React Context.

 ## Installation